RanaweeraHK/Identification-model-using-ECG-data/Readme.md

 * As part of an experiment, we combined each dataset and trained the model, which is detailed in [combined-dataset-training.ipynb](combined-dataset-training.ipynb).
 * To create the embedding generator model, we utilized the raw, original datasets without any preprocessing or noise removal techniques.
 However, to ensure a fair comparison with state-of-the-art models, we subsequently applied their preprocessing methods and recorded the results, which can be found in [`preprocessing-pipelines.ipynb`](preprocessing-pipelines.ipynb)

+As a byproduct of our project, we developed a dashboard to display our experimental results.
+You can check it out here.
 - [Dashboard](https://github.com/ParameswaranSajeenthiran/ECGAnalysisDashbaord)
 - [Dashboard Code](https://github.com/ParameswaranSajeenthiran/ECGAnalysisDashbaord)